sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro.rst

    Excel) is generally a bad idea in the long run.
 Although many people likely feel more familiar with them, spreadsheets are very limited in terms of what analyses they allow you do.
-If you get into the habit of trying to do your real life data analysis using spreadsheets then you have dug yourself into a very deep hole.
+If you get into the habit of trying to do your real-life data analysis using spreadsheets then you have dug yourself into a very deep hole.

 -  Avoiding proprietary software is a very good idea.
 There are a lot of